Puntius khohi

 Puntius khohi is a species of fish in the family Cyprinidae in Puntius genus.
-The species has been discovered in 2004, named and described by Dobriyal, R. Singh, Uniyal, H. K. Joshi, Phurailatpam & Bisht, Gharwhal university in Uttaranchal, India in 2004.
-The study and paper on Puntius Khohi was published in the Journal of the Inland Fish Socitety the same year (2004).
-It was collected from a stream Sil Gad which originates from the western slopes of Kalondanda southeast of Lansdowne in the foothills of the Himalayas.
-The specific name 'kohi refers to the river in which the Sil Gad stream joins.
+The species was discovered in 2004, named and described by Dobriyal, R. Singh, Uniyal, H. K. Joshi, Phurailatpam & Bisht, of Gharwhal University in Uttaranchal, India in 2004.
+The study and paper on Puntius khohi was published in the Journal of the Inland Fish Society the same year (2004).
+It was collected from a stream called "Sil Gad" which originates from the western slopes of Kalondanda southeast of Lansdowne in the foothills of the Himalayas.
+The specific name khohi refers to the river in which the Sil Gad stream joins.

 Distribution

-Puntius khohi is so for known only from Sil Gad stream it has its origin in the foothills of the Himalayas.
+Puntius khohi is so far known only from Sil Gad stream it has its origin in the foothills of the Himalayas.
 There is a good chance of finding them in Khoh River as Sil Gad stream joins the Khoh river at Uttarakhand's Pauri district.